Interior design ideas: How to make small spaces work

 Perhaps your second bedroom could become a dressing room with a large long mirror to declutter your bedroom.
 If your clothes are crammed into your wardrobe, you need to create more space, otherwise the daily task of simply getting dressed becomes a hassle.

-Rosie Ward is Senior Designer at Sarah Ward Interiors.
+Rosie Ward is Senior Designer at Interiors by Sarah Ward.
 Her role varies from day to day.
 When she’s not liaising with clients, she is running projects and designing functional, practical and beautiful spaces.
-To discuss interior design for a small space in the UK with a member of the Sarah Ward
+To discuss interior design projects in the UK with a member of the Sarah Ward

 design team, please call us on 44 (0)20 3667 7796 or email email@example.com